-Kristin Gilger is Reynolds Professor in Business Journalism at the Cronkite School.
-She oversees professional programs, adjunct faculty, curriculum development and grant programs, among other things.
-She also serves as executive director of two centers at the Cronkite School – the Donald W. Reynolds National Center for Business Journalism and the National Center on Disability and Journalism.
+Kristin Gilger is Reynolds Professor in Business Journalism at the Cronkite School and executive director of the National Center on Disability and Journalism, located at Cronkite.

 Before coming to ASU, Gilger served as deputy managing editor for news at The Arizona Republic, where she led a team of more than 100 reporters and editors at the nation’s 15th largest newspaper.
-She also served as managing editor of The Statesman Journal newspaper in Salem, Ore., and in various editing positions at the Times-Picayune newspaper in New Orleans.
-She was a reporter and editor in St. Cloud, Minn., and in Charleston, S.C., early in her career.
+She also served as managing editor of The Statesman Journal newspaper in Salem, Oregon, and in various editing positions at the Times-Picayune newspaper in New Orleans.
+She was a reporter and editor in St. Cloud, Minnesota, and in Charleston, South Carolina, early in her career.

-She also conducts seminars and training sessions on newspaper management, news writing and journalism ethics for professional journalists around the world.
-She has led sessions for the Associated Press Managing Editors, the American Association of Sunday and Features Editors, the National Writers Workshop and the U.S. State Department.
+She conducts seminars and training sessions on newspaper management, gender representation in newsrooms, news writing, and journalism ethics for professional journalists around the world.
+She has led sessions for the Associated Press Managing Editors, the American Association of Sunday and Features Editors, the National Writers Workshop and the U.S. State Department, among others.

 She is the co-author of a book, "There's No Crying in Newsrooms: What Women Have Learned About What it Takes to Lead," published by Rowman & Littlefield in 2019.